Reliable customer reviews - how we verify authenticity

 Does every provider have to be reviewed on hosttest?

-The provider can decide whether to disable the public review function.
-If it is enabled, any visitor can write a review.
-If it is disabled, only users invited by the provider can participate in the review.
-Users will be notified on the provider's profile page and in the provider's transparency statistics as soon as the provider has disabled the public review function.
+The provider can decide whether to deactivate the public review feature.
+If it is activated, any visitor can write a review.
+If it is deactivated, only users invited by the provider may participate in the review.
+The user will be informed on the provider's profile page and in the provider's transparency statistics as soon as the provider has deactivated the public review feature.

 Are external reviews from other platforms taken into account?

-hosttest offers providers the technical capability to display reviews from external platforms on their profile (platform, average rating and total number of reviews).
-These reviews cannot be verified because they were collected on external review platforms.
-Therefore they are not included in the provider's overall rating.
+hosttest offers providers the technical option to display reviews from external platforms on their profile (platform, average rating and total number of reviews).
+These reviews cannot be verified, as they were collected on external review platforms.
+Therefore, these reviews are not included in the provider's overall rating.

 Update: June 2026